Artist Registry

 STATEMENT OF WORK

-My painting process is led by improvisation.
-There are usually many layers and alterations in forming the image.
-I have faith in working in this way; led by the present moment and immediate reactions to the surface in front of me, where my imagination can be in conversation with the material.
+My process of working is led by improvisation and made without direct source imagery, so the figuration is shaped through the particularities of my mind and formed through many layers and alterations over time.
+I have faith in this process of responding to the present moment and the surface in front of me, which allows my imagination to remain in conversation with the material.